Tuning Intake and Exhaust Systems.

 Premium fuels versus mileage and combustion temperatures.

-There is an old controversy over possible increases in combustion chamber temperatures, ETC., when using premium gasoline's in lower compression BMW airhead engines, where lower octane is supposedly not needed.
+There is an old controversy over possible increases in combustion chamber temperatures, etc, when using premium gasoline's in lower compression BMW airhead engines, where lower octane is supposedly not needed.
 Gasoline burns at about the same rate under normal, that is, not detonating, etc., conditions.
-The output (BTU) per gallon of Premium gasoline is potentially ....or even likely ...to be a tad LOWER than for Regular.
-Therefore, I think it is likely that SOME premium gasoline's WILL give LOWER gas mileage than a regular gasoline will .....assuming here that the engine will run properly on Regular grade gasoline in the first place.
+The output (BTU) per gallon of premium gasoline is potentially ....or even likely ...to be a small amount LOWER than for regular grade of gasoline.
+Therefore, I think it is likely that SOME premium gasoline's WILL give LOWER gas mileage than a regular gasoline will ....assuming here that the engine will run properly on Regular grade gasoline in the first place.
 Temper this with the fact that gasoline formulas change, and also change between summer and winter grades of gasoline's.
 Winter gasoline tends to have rather volatile things like butane or propane in them ...etc.
 In the West, California in particular, oxygenates were added to most fuels for decades.
-These additions GENERALLY cause ~5-10% POORER gas mileage.
+These additions GENERALLY cause ~5% (or more) POORER gas mileage.
 They are NOT good for your engine, carburetors, hoses, etc. Nowadays, ethanol is added to nearly all road fuels.
-Without jetting changes, they make an engine run leaner.
+Without jetting changes, ethanol in the fuel makes an engine run leaner.
 The fuel mileage decreases even more, perhaps another 3 to 5% when you rejet for performance with such fuels.
-When dealing with this subject on a practical basis, one of the first things to check is the EURO (UK) jetting and needle position, for the same size of carburetor.
+When dealing with this subject on a practical basis, especially on a stock engine, one of the first things to check is the EURO (UK) jetting and needle position, for the same size of carburetor.
 The UK jetting is almost always better, richer, for performance.

 Return to HomePage